colalb1/Interest-Rate-Forecasting/README.md

 $$A(t, T) = \left(\theta - \frac{\sigma ^ 2}{2\kappa ^ 2}\right)(B(t, T) - T + t) - \frac{\sigma ^ 2}{4k}B(t, T)^2$$

 A few main issues of the Vasicek model are that it allows for negative interest rates due to the unconstrained movement of the $\sigma dW(t)$ term, unrealistic constant volatility/reversion speed, and the assumption that the process is based on the normal distribution.
-The following model addresses the issues of negative interest rates.
+The following model addresses the negative interest rates.

 **Cox-Ingress-Ross (CIR):**